 If things weren’t already bad, beginning in the year 536, things took a turn for the worst.
 In that year, an unusual fog appeared in Europe, the Middle East, and parts of Asia.9 Little did people know that the source of this strange phenomenon was a massive volcanic eruption in Iceland, 2000 miles north of Rome.
 What people today only worry about concerning climate change, the world at that time experienced.

-The volcano spewed enough volcanic ash to plunge a good portion of the earth into darkness, producing what is known as a volcanic winter.
+The volcano emitted sufficient volcanic ash, causing a volcanic winter that shrouded a significant part of the Earth in darkness.
 In the year that this happened, the Byzantine historian Procopius recorded:

 “During this year a most dread portent took place.
 For the sun gave forth its light without brightness…and it seemed like the sun in an eclipse, for the beams it shed were not clear.”10